asterginete/fastapi-crud/README.md

-Certainly!
-Here's a README file for the FastAPI project:

----

 # FastAPI CRUD API

 This is a simple CRUD API built using FastAPI for managing a collection of items.
 The API provides endpoints to create, read, update, and delete items, as well as additional functionalities like searching items by name and counting all items.